 Atlas replaces legacy applications with a system that integrates seamlessly with Microsoft 365 technology, enables secure client collaboration and provides knowledge and document management capabilities.
 Legacy applications are often burdensome to maintain and limited to a select group of users.
 Atlas is accessible, intuitive to use and provides a single platform with extensive communication, collaboration and knowledge capabilities that eliminate the need for multiple separate systems.

-Essential factors for successful knowledge management implementation at law firms
+Essential factors for successful legal knowledge management implementation at law firms

 - Leadership and governance: Knowledge management initiatives require strong leadership support to drive cultural change and establish governance policies.
 Leadership should champion the law firm’s knowledge sharing practices and allocate resources to support implementation.